Nanofus/novel.js/README.md

 Novel.js has its own set of tags that can be used to show text conditionally or style text with predefined styles.
 They are distinguished from normal html tags by the `[]` brackets.
 The tags can be used in both scene texts and choices' texts.

-You can also use HTML tags to structure and style your texts.
+You can also use html tags to structure and style your texts.

 #### Conditional statements